poole/hyde/docs/8.0.0-beta.4/advanced.md

 title: Advanced
 description: >
   This chapter covers advanced topics, such as offline support and custom JS builds.
 Codings skills are recommended.
+hide_description: true
 redirect_from:
   - /docs/latest/advanced/
   - /docs/advanced/
 ---

+This chapter covers advanced topics, such as offline support and custom JS builds.
+Codings skills are recommended.

 ## Table of Contents
 {:.no_toc}